 Herein, some provisions of the constitution are written but some provisions are in the form of Common Law or Traditional Law.
-The Constitution of Britain is one of the best examples of the unwritten constitution.
+The Constitution of Britain is one of the best examples of an unwritten constitution.

 The written constitution and unwritten constitution are similar to the codified constitution and uncodified constitution.
-The written constitution is systematically drafted in a good structure like a statute i.e. codified constitution, where the unwritten constitution is not written in a document so it is an uncodified constitution.
+The written constitution is systematically drafted in a good structure like a statute i.e. codified constitution, whereas the unwritten constitution is not written in a document so it is an uncodified constitution.